MAN95-dev/The-Bookshelf/TESTING.md

     - Icons and images are used to help the user digest information quickly.

 1. **The site to be responsive and navigable for various device sizes; desktop, tablet, and phone.
 For the content to look good on all of the devices.**
+    - The use of the site has been extensively tested on desktop, tablet and phone size screens.
     - The user can load the website on mobile, tablet, and desktop devices.
+    - All elements have been given a responsive design, so nothing to too squashed, squeezed or hard to read on any screen size a user might be using.
     - The navbar has a collapsed menu for tablet and mobile viewing, this makes navigation easier for smaller devices.

 1. **To learn more about The Bookshelf.**
-    - A lot of attention was paid to mobile-first design throughout the project, from wireframes to completion.
-    - All elements have been given a responsive design, so nothing to too squashed, squeezed or hard to read on any screen size a user might be using.
-    - The use of the site has been extensively tested on desktop, tablet and phone size screens as well as all screen sizes available to simulate in Chrome Developer Tools.
+    - The home page 'Who we are' offers more information about The Bookshelf, including some of the features it has.
+    - The footer contains links to The Bookshelf's different social media accounts for more information.

 1. **To be able to connect to The Bookshelf’s social media accounts.**
-    - A short but compelling About page is included in the site.
-With enough information to satisfy a users curiosity without overloading them with more than they need.
+    - The footer contains links to The Bookshelf's different social media accounts, including Facebook, Instagram, and Twitter.

 1. **To be able to click on books for further information about them.**
-    - The home page featured 5 testimonials from past customers, displayed in a carousel.
-A button in this section leads the user to the Etsy feedback page where 100s of other reviews for this shop can be read.
+    - Each book contains a modal button under the book cover, which can be clicked on for further information on each of the books.
+    - The modal contains the book cover image, title, author, synopsis, link to the Amazon store, and a review.

 1. **A purchase link to be provided for each book, in the event that I would like to buy it.**
-    - Attention has been paid to ensuring product images are clean and professional, never squashed or squeezed and that the users operation of the site pages work on all devices.
-Text is never too large or too small, buttons are always large enough to click with a finger easily on touch screen devices.
+    - Each book modal contains a link to the Amazon store, and has the option of hardcover, paperback, or kindle.

 1. **To be able to add, edit, and delete books that I would like to share with others.**
-    - Each product listing can hold up to 6 images, so the user can see the product, packaging and scale in detail.
-Image files have been optimized to keep the file size low while not sacrificing the professional image quality.
+    - The Add book page allows members to add books that they would like to share with others, by filling in the form and submitting the information.
+    - Members are able to edit their own book additions, by clicking the edit button within their book modal.

 1. **To be able to write reviews about the books I would like to share.**
     - Information about product materials, measurements, safety and package are available on every listing page under the listing description.